 The plot of Don Quixote, a Spanish novel written in 1605, contains some of the best representations of this vision.
 Considered a founding work of modern Western literature, the novel’s message that individuals can be right while society is wrong was considered radical for its day.

-It’s been a major influence on Western books, movies, and plays since then.
+It has been a major influence on Western books, movies, and plays since then.
 The timeless story of the hero struggling against injustice has its roots in Don Quixote.

-In the new Learn Liberty video below, Universidad Francisco Marroquin Professor Eric Graf explains how Don Quixote is fundamentally about freedom.
+In the Learn Liberty video below, Universidad Francisco Marroquin Professor Eric Graf explains how Don Quixote is fundamentally about freedom.
 Don Quixote is a liberator who frees slaves convicted of petty crimes in a criminal justice system exploited by the government to achieve its ends—and he also objects to the state’s right to tax him.